 Will you help me choose a PAT Tester if I haven't got one?

 Of course - and we'll give you unbiased advice on the best one for you.
 If you have 200 items to test in a primary school or residential home, then, chances are, that a simple machine like the BattPAT (under £200 + VAT) will be perfect for what you need - but we are amazed by the number of people who go on other courses and walk away with complicated computerised testers which cost more that £1000!
 We're great believers in 'keeping it simple' and this applies throughout our course, and our business!
-We would normally recommend you wait until after the course before you buy - if you can - see which ones you like on the day, and then make a decision.
+We would normally recommend you wait until the course before you buy - if you can - see which ones you like on the day, and then make a decision.